 Hardware Firewall

-If the option to combine both types of firewalls is available, we would recommend doing so.
+If the option to combine both types of firewalls is available, we recommend doing so.
 This way, you will get the best features of each type, an additional powerful layer of protection, and each firewall can make up for the shortcomings of the other.
 If this option suits your budget, you cannot be too safe regarding cybersecurity.